 How much will I have to contribute?

-- The outline proposal is that you should start paying 1% of your earnings in 2020, increasing to 6.5% in 2030.
+- The outline proposal is that you should start paying 1% of your earnings in the first year, increasing to 6.5% in over a period of seven years.
 These would be the amounts that you pay if you stay in the scheme and don't opt out.
-One of the main advantages in staying in the scheme as proposed is that your employer would also have to pay contributions into your account, starting at 1% in 2020 and increasing to 3.5% in 2030.
+One of the main advantages in staying in the scheme as proposed is that your employer would also have to pay contributions into your account, starting at 1% and increasing to 3.5%.
 Some people may want to pay more than these amounts into their personal pension account.
 This would be allowed by the person making payments directly to the pension provider.
 This could be weekly or monthly payments, or occasional lump-sum deposits.
-Such additional voluntary contributions would not be collected through the social security collection system.
 You employer would not need to pay anything relating to your additional voluntary contributions.

 Is this scheme just another tax?